389ds/389ds.github.io/docs/389ds/howto/howto-operationalattributes.md

     ldapsearch -h some-hostname uid=some-uid modifiersname

+You may request all operational attributes using the special char '+'

+    ldapsearch -h some-hostname uid=some-uid '+'

+The list of attributes may be limited by your current bind dn's acis.

 The modifiersname attribute can be updated by the directory manager:

     ldapmodify -h some-host -D "cn=directory manager" -w some-password